2013 Industrial Math/Stat Modeling Workshop for Graduate Students - July 15-23, 2013

 Workshop Information

-Location: The 2013 workshop will be held at North Carolina State University.
-We can therefore offer, to both students and problem presenters, the support of an experienced group of faculty and staff.
+Location: The 2013 workshop was held at North Carolina State University.
+We were able to offer, to both students and problem presenters, the support of an experienced group of faculty and staff.

-Objective is to expose graduate students in mathematics, engineering, and statistics to challenging and exciting real-world problems arising in industrial and government laboratory research.
-Students get experience in the team approach to problem solving.
+Objective was to expose graduate students in mathematics, engineering, and statistics to challenging and exciting real-world problems arising in industrial and government laboratory research.
+Students got experience in the team approach to problem solving.

-Setup: The students are divided into six-member teams to collaborate on industrial projects presented by experienced scientists and engineers.
-The corresponding problems are not the kind of academic exercises often considered in classrooms.
+Setup: The students were divided into six-member teams to collaborate on industrial projects presented by experienced scientists and engineers.
+The corresponding problems were not the kind of academic exercises often considered in classrooms.
 The challenges they raise typically require fresh new insight for both formulation and solution.
-During the workshop, each group is mentored by both the problem presenter and a faculty adviser.
+During the workshop, each group was mentored by both the problem presenter and a faculty adviser.

 Projects: